 Here are the two largest Southern California slots casinos:

-This is the largest of all California casinos, totaling 188,000 ft.² of gaming space and 4,500 slot machines, along with tons of table games and other entertainment activities and venues.
+Pechanga Resort Casino is the second-largest California casino.
+It offers 5,400 slot machines, 152 table games, a 38-table poker room, and 200,000 square feet of gaming space.
 It’s located in Riverside County, so it’s also very close to wine country.
 It’s a phenomenal casino since it’s open 24 hours a day and features an expansive slot floor.